dmbarbour/glas/docs/GlasNamespaces.md

 ### Implicit Environment

 I propose to reserve "%env.\*" to serve as a read-only context.
 This piggybacks on the default rules for propagating primitives.
 I assume "%" is read-only via implicit move rule `{ "%" => NULL }`.
 Instead of defining '%' words, we use link rules to redirect them within a given scope, such as `{ "%env.x." => "my.x." }`.

-The runtime may apply a default link rule `{ "%env." => "env." }` to close the loop.
+The runtime can apply a default link rule `{ "%env." => "env." }` to the initial user configuration, letting the initial environment be configured like a global namespace.
+The implicit environment will be used for shared libraries, user-defined languages, efficient composition of applications, and (via libraries) as configurable compilation parameters.

 ### Shared Libraries

 Instead of directly loading common utility code such as math libraries, we can insist these definitions are provided through the implicit environment, such as "%env.lib.math.\*".
 If the symbol isn't defined, the user would receive a clear error such as "no definition for env.lib.math.whatever".
 This is easily corrected by importing the library into the client's environment.
 It isn't a problem to import many shared libraries: they'll be lazily loaded, and the cached code will be shared between apps.

 Shared libraries do introduce versioning and maintenance challenges.
-This can be mitigated by controlling the scope of sharing, e.g. loading shared libraries at the scope of a curated community or project.
-In general, sharing will restrict overloads, i.e. we cannot move and replace a shared definition, but we can redirect "%env.lib.abc.xyz" to "my.xyz" within scope of defining a subprogram.
+This can be mitigated by controlling the scope of sharing.
+Instead of loading every library into the user configuration, we can add a link translation `{ "%env.lib.foo." => "myproj.lib.foo." }` within scope of of the project.

-*Note:* Even without shared libraries, an optimizer could apply a compression pass to merge redundant code.
-But that optimization is relatively expensive, and it's convenient to start with 'hand-optimized' code that shares utility code.
+*Note:* An optimization pass can compress a namespace.
+Even without shared libraries, we can eliminate most runtime overhead of loading the same utility code many times.
+However, the shared library pattern is more robust and also avoids compile-time overheads.

 ### Aggregate Definitions